ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

     Defines the category to which the line belongs.
 VIRTEL supports the following categories of lines:

     X25 lines
-        Represented by the values GATE or FASTC

-        Support for this type of line is governed by the presence of the parameters MINITEL=YES, GATE=GENERAL and possibly FASTC=YES in the VIRTCT.
+        No longer documented.
+Please refer to “Virtel459_Connectivity_Guide.pdf” if necessary.

     Reverse-X25 lines
-        Represented by the values /GATE, /FASTC, or /PCNE

-        Support for this type of line does not require any special parameters in the VIRTCT.
+        No longer documented.
+Please refer to “Virtel459_Connectivity_Guide.pdf” if necessary.

     APPC lines
-        Represented by the values APPC1 or APPC2.

-        APPC1 represents a link with a BATCH environment

-        APPC2 represents all other types of APPC link with partners such as CICS or NT.
-Support for this type of line does not require any special parameters in the VIRTCT.
+        No longer documented.
+Please refer to “Virtel459_Connectivity_Guide.pdf” if necessary.

     TCP/IP lines
         Represented by the values TCP1 or TCP2.

         Support for this type of line is governed by the presence of the parameter TCP1 or TCP2 in the VIRTCT.
 Used for HTTP, SMTP, ICONNECT, XOT, NATIVE, VIRPESIT, VIRNEOX, or VIRPASS TCP lines.

     Cross-memory lines
         Represented by the values XM1 or XM2

         Support for this type of line is governed by the presence of the parameter XM1 or XM2 in the VIRTCT.
 Used for VIRPASS XM lines.

     MQSeries lines
         Represented by the values MQ1 or MQ2

         Support for this type of line is governed by the presence of the parameter MQ1 or MQ2 in the VIRTCT.

     Batch lines
         Represented by the values BATCH1 or BATCH2

         Support for this type of line is governed by the presence of the parameter BATCH1 or BATCH2 in the VIRTCT.

 Possible calls
     Determines which calls can be made on this line.
 Since the line management interface is common to all types of lines, all values between 0 and 3 are accepted.

-    In addition to being used to authorize incoming, outgoing, or both incoming and outgoing calls, this parameter also has an effect during VIRTEL startup.
-Any line which has “Possible calls” set to 0 will not be activated at VIRTEL startup.
-Also note the“Possible calls” field in the definition of the associated terminals.
+    In addition to being used to authorize incoming (1), outgoing (2), or both (3) incoming and outgoing calls, this parameter also has an effect during VIRTEL startup.

+    .. note:: **Any line which has “Possible calls” set to 0 will not be activated at VIRTEL startup**.
+    Also note the “Possible calls” field in the definition of the associated terminals.

 Startup prerequisite
     Allows conditional startup of the line.

     If this field is blank, VIRTEL starts the line automatically at system startup.

     WAIT-LINE(n-xxxxxx)
         Waits for line n-xxxxxx to start.
 The name specified can be either the internal or external name of the other line.
     WAIT-MINUTES(nn)
         Waits nn minutes after system startup before starting this line.
     WAIT-COMMAND
         Waits for a console command LINE=linename,START (see “List of commands” in the VIRTEL Audit And Performance Guide) WAIT-PARTNER
         Waits until VIRTEL receives an SNA BIND command from its partner LU.
     MIMIC-LINE(n-xxxxxx)
         specifies that this line starts and stops in synchronisation with line n-xxxxxx.
 The name specified can be either the internal or external name of the other line.

 Protocol program
     Indicates the protocol used for a TCP, XM, or MQ type line.
 The following values are valid for a TCP line:

     HTTP or VIRHTTP
         For an HTTP line